pedestal/pedestal/app/docs/design-spec.md

 ![Channels](channels.png)

 Channels are `core.async` channels.
 Inform channels always carry [inform message](#inform-messages)s as described above.
 Transform channels always carry [transform message](#transform-messages)s as described above.

-Use core.async solves the callback problem when dealing with events and service calls.
+Using `core.async` solves the callback problem when dealing with events and service calls.
 Each component in a Pedestal application is connected by channels rather than by making direct function calls.
 This allows true disconnection of components.
 Each component is